cogini/phoenix_container_example_old/README.md

 ### Build

-These new features require Docker 19.03.

 The `DOCKER_BUILDKIT=1` env var enables the new Dockerfile caching syntax with the standard `docker build` command.
+It requires Docker version 18.09.

     export DOCKER_BUILDKIT=1
     docker build -t phoenix-container-example -f Dockerfile .

 THe `DOCKER_CLI_EXPERIMENTAL=enabled` env var enables the new `docker buildx` cli command (and new file syntax).
+It is built in with Docker version 19.03, but can be installed manually before that.

     export DOCKER_CLI_EXPERIMENTAL=enabled
     docker buildx build -t $CONTAINER_NAME -f deploy/Dockerfile.alpine .